 Stockholders did manage to elect a new slate of officers.
 And after 10 years of litigation, the court finally ruled that the railroad had to cover all losses.

 How had people missed the signs of Robert Schuyler’s misdeeds?
-In hindsight, there had been plenty of warning.
+In hindsight, warning signs abounded.

 The New York Herald had received an anonymous letter asking it to demand the board investigate Schuyler.
 But the paper ignored the letter because of its anonymous author.